raphw/maven-checksum-extension/README.md

 ### Integrating the extension

-When using Maven wrapper, or building on a server with a generic Maven installation, the extension will not be available.
-To download the extension securly, the `mvnchecksum` or `mvnchecksum.cmd` files in this project can be added to any project for execution.
-Both scripts will also validate the downloaded jar file against a SHA-256 checksum to avoid the corruption of the extension itself before it is executed.
+When building on a server with a generic Maven installation, the extension will not be available.
+To download the extension securely, the `mvnchecksum` or `mvnchecksum.cmd` files in this project can be added to any project for execution.
+Both scripts will also validate the downloaded jar file against a SHA-256 checksum to avoid the corruption of the extension itself, prior to its execution.

-The script can be executed directly from a build server script or can be integrated by adding `/bin/sh .mvn/maven-checksum/mvnc` to the shell script, or `RUN .mvn\maven-checksum\mvnc.cmd` respectively.
+The script can be executed directly from a build server script, or can be integrated by adding `/bin/sh .mvn/maven-checksum/mvnc` to a shell script, or `CALL .mvn\maven-checksum\mvnc.cmd` to a Windows batch file.
+This way, the extension can for example be integrated into
+Maven Wrapper.